LinSharp/yam/README.md

 ### File structure
 In examples, each block is considered a file.
 Yam files have .yam extension.
-Base indent can contain either a list or a hashtable/dictionary, can't be mixed.
+File base (where indent is 0) can contain either a list, a hashtable/dictionary or object, can't be mixed.
 Indent is 2 spaces.

 Base list:
 ```